- Monitoring Physical Activity and Fitness

 Vitamin D and Exercise in Fall Prevention

-A randomized, controlled trial to investigate if exercise and vitamin D supplementation could improve the performance of the neuromuscular system (muscle strength and balance) among the elderly and reduce falls and fall-related injuries.
+A 2-year randomized, controlled trial with 2-year follow-up to investigate if exercise and vitamin D supplementation could improve the performance of the neuromuscular system (muscle strength and balance) among the elderly and reduce falls and fall-related injuries.

-The exercise+ placebo group members participated in supervised training two times a week during the first year and once a week during the following year.
+The exercisers participated in supervised training two times a week during the first year and once a week during the following year.
 In addition to the supervised training sessions, the participants did daily exercises at home.

 Clinical Trials NCT00986466